semanticdata/mabuya/README.md

 ## Customization

-You can customize your configurations, templates and content for yourself.
-Look at the `config.toml`, and templates files in this repo for an idea.
+You can customize configurations, templates and content yourself.
+Look at the `config.toml`, and templates files for an idea.

-In most cases you only need to modify the content in the `config.toml` file to customize your blog.
+In most cases you only need to modify the contents of `config.toml` to customize your blog.

 ### Custom CSS styles

-Adding your custom css is as easy as adding your own styles to the `sass/_custom.scss` file.
+Adding custom css is as easy as adding your styles to `sass/_custom.scss`.

 ## Useful Commands